JoeyBF/SeqSee/README.md

 - **`x`**: X-coordinate (required).
 - **`y`**: Y-coordinate (required).
 - **`position`**: An integer representing the index position within a bidegree.
 Negative values are positioned further left, and positive values are positioned further right.
 Defaults to `0`.
+Ties are broken by the order in which the nodes occur in the input JSON.
 - **`label`**: A LaTeX string for the node label, displayed in a tooltip on hover.
 - **`attributes`**: An [attribute list](#attribute-lists) for node-specific styling.